DriveQuantPublic/react-native-drivekit/packages/core/README.md

 Here is the list of supported events:

-- `driveKitConnected`, callback `() => void`: This event is triggered when DriveKit user is connected.
+- `driveKitConnected`, callback `() => void`: This event is triggered when the user has been successfully logged.
-- `driveKitDisconnected`, callback `() => void`: This event is triggered when DriveKit user is disconnected.
+- `driveKitDisconnected`, callback `() => void`: This event is triggered when the user has been disconnected.
-- `driveKitDidReceiveAuthenticationError`, callback `(requestError: RequestError) => void`: This event is triggered when DriveKit user authentication request fails.
+- `driveKitDidReceiveAuthenticationError`, callback `(requestError: RequestError) => void`: This event is triggered when The login has failed due to a `RequestError`.
-- `accountDeletionCompleted`, callback `(status: DeleteAccountStatus)`: This event is triggered when a delete user request complete.
+- `accountDeletionCompleted`, callback `(status: DeleteAccountStatus)`: This event is triggered when the delete account request has been processed with a `DeleteAccountStatus` state value.
-- `userIdUpdateStatusChanged`, callback `(status: UpdateUserIdStatus, userId: String?) => void`: This event is triggered after a update userId request is completed.
+- `userIdUpdateStatusChanged`, callback `(status: UpdateUserIdStatus, userId: String?) => void`: This event is triggered when the update userId request has been processed with a `UpdateUserIdStatus state value.

 ## API